sschub - This article is given by Mr. Abhishek Tiwary IAS AIR - 69 CSE - 2011

 Political Science and International Affairs

-Copying from my post at IO
+Copying from my post at IOPaper 1

 Political Theory - O.P.Gauba (2-3 times).
 I went through last few years questions and found that some of them were not covered in edition of O.P.Gauba , i had with myself.
 Like there was one question on Foucault theory of justice asked in 2010.
 I covered about them from IGNOU notes.
-(Do keep it on ur side to see for some extra material in different sections of political theory while studying it).
+(Do keep it on ur side to see for some extra material in different sections of political theory while studying it).Political Thinkers - I read about them mainly from George.
+H. Sabine.
+It covered however only western thinkers.
+Also it was difficult to follow it at first.
+For making my life easy i again went through IGNOU notes to have some better understanding.
+And then again read the whole book.
+For Indian thinkers i mainly referred from IGNOU and read about some from here and there.

 India Political System - From number of sources.
 Vajiram notes on polity (2-3 times), Fadia (Once) , IGNOU notes (2-3 times), D.D.Basu (Once).
 In the end i had rough idea about how constitution is organised.
 Beside IGNOU had number of examples to explain different parts of Indian Political System.